GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 print(tpl[0])        # >> OUTPUT: value1
 ```

 Because tuple is a constant version of a list, the data inside cannot be changed.
-The error will occur when such effort is made.
+The error will occur when such an effort is made.

 ```python
 tpl = (value1, value2, value3)